Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard-beta.md

 A unique, auto-generated identifier for a mobile app configured in Adobe Campaign Standard.
 After you've configured this extension in Launch, you will need to configure your Launch mobile property in Adobe Campaign Standard.
 When the configuration in Campaign is successful, pKey will be automatically generated, per Campaign Standard instance, and configured in Launch Campaign extension for successful validation.

-{% hint style="info" %}
-Need help connecting your Launch mobile property with your Campaign Standard mobile app?
-For more information, see [Configuring a mobile application using Adobe Experience Platform SDKs](https://helpx.adobe.com/campaign/kb/configuring-app-sdk.html).
-{% endhint %}

 #### MCIAS Region